Atticus29/pizzaOrder/README.md

 # A website to order and track pizza orders

-#### 3 March, 2017, v.1.0.0
+#### 3 March, 2017, v.1.0.22

 #### By Mark Fisher

 ## Description

 A website to order and track pizza orders.
-Users should be able to order more than one pizza, only get prompted to enter an address if they are ordering any one of their pizzas for delivery, navigate
+Users should be able to order more than one pizza, only get prompted to enter an address if they are ordering any one of their pizzas for delivery, navigate _somewhat_ intuitively between address submission, checkout, and the order form.

 ### Specifications